 We know standard tasting notes don’t usually include the comparison to aeronautics and space but in the absence of standard descriptors, we try to use our imagination.
 These two wines from Tomac family winery ignite our feelings and take us places out of this world.

 We are talking about succulent and energized amber wine.
 Plešivica is one of the hidden wine gems, just 30 minutes’ drive outside the capital Zagreb.
 This region is already known for producing premium sparkling wines in Croatia and raising popularity in a new segment, of amber wines producers in traditional Georgian clay amphoras called qvevri.
 One winemaker took a step further and made something no one in the world didn’t even imagine was possible.

-Tomac family is one of the top producers on Plešivica hills; they’ve been making wines for generations but that never made them stop exploring.
+The Tomac family is one of the top producers on Plešivica hills.
+They’ve been making wines for generations but that never made them stop exploring.
 This is the first winery in the world that tried to make sparkling amphorae wine.

 Dried orange peel, salted caramel, almonds are just first impressions.
 Exploring more on the nose this amber delicacy shows ripe apples and pears in the background, apricot compote, candied and dried fruits.
 The feeling is wrapped up with background mineral feel that completes this complex but delicate nose.

 There is no easy way in describing a different, only one in the world wine like this.
 Knowing we don’t share the same palates, sensitivity to aromas and flavours just means that each one of us will find something unique and different from what we have found in the wine.